Luciano Moggi: Moggi's reactions

-Moggi maintained that political, economic, and sporting power is in Milan and Rome, not in Turin, a criminal association really existed but it was not his, and was in Milan and Rome, headed by then-FIGC president Franco Carraro, and that then-Milan's vice-president Adriano Galliani held the most power and was in conflict of interest, as he was also Lega Calcio president.
+Moggi maintained that political, economic, and sporting power is in Milan and Rome, not in Turin, there really was a criminal conspiracy but he was not involved in it, and was instead in Milan and Rome, led by then-FIGC president Franco Carraro, and that then-Milan's vice-president Adriano Galliani held the most power and was in conflict of interest, as he was also Lega Calcio president.
 In 2014, Andrea Agnelli, who became president of Juventus in 2010, stated: "Moggi represents a beautiful and important part of our history.
 We are the country of Catholicism and forgiveness.
 We can also forgive people, can't we?"
 Moggi responded: "Nice words.
 I thank Andrea Agnelli, but I don't need forgiveness.
 If anything, I deserve praise for [the 16 trophies won on the pitch for the club]. ...
 There were twenty clubs and they behaved in the same way but only Juve paid because it bothered."
 In response to the final verdict in 2015, which came after six hours of delibaration, Moggi said: "We mucked about for nine years and that's not nice because this abnormal trial has come to nothing.
 Just a lot of expense.
 In nine years, it has been established that the championship was by the book, the draws were by the book and there were no conversations about designations."
 He said that it merely let the courts off the hook, not him, and vowed to turn to the European courts in hopes to have his ban from football world lifted.